shuup/shuup-guide/source/customers-and-users.rst

 Contacts
 ~~~~~~~~

-Shoop contacts store contact information such as address data, email, or
+Shuup contacts store contact information such as address data, email, or
 phone numbers, and a contact may or may not be associated with a
 user account.